-Join us for our new season of online Curator Talks to discover more about the RSN and why we’ve been the international centre of excellence for the Art of Hand Embroidery since 1872.
+We are delighted to announce that Dr Susan Kay-Williams and Amy Hare will be back by popular demand for an Autumn season of online talks about the RSN and our amazing Collection of hand embroidery objects spanning four centuries.
+Join us to discover more about the RSN and why we’ve been the international centre of excellence for the Art of Hand Embroidery since 1872.

 Bookings normally close at 3pm on the day of the event.
 Please note that after booking, you will receive your unique Zoom invite 24-48 hours before each event (3 hours if booked on the day).
 The Talks are currently live events only and are not available to watch afterwards.
-If you cannot make the live events or want to watch them again in the future, we may re-release the recordings ‘on demand’ in the latter half of 2021.
+If you cannot make the live events or want to watch them again, we will release recordings On Demand in the latter half of 2021 or early 2022.

 Four Weddings, Four Coronations & Two Funerals: The RSN’s Royal Commissions

 In this talk, we’ll reveal some of the RSN’s precious gifts and commissions for the royal family illustrated by objects from our archives, letters and accounts in newspapers of the day.

 Our Curator will show you some of the principal and well-documented items made for two State funerals, four coronations, four royal weddings and court events from 1901 to 2011.